 The Administration shall be responsible to provide training for students and employees regarding unlawful harassment.
 Each staff member shall be responsible to maintain an educational environment free from all forms of unlawful harassment.
 Each student shall be responsible to respect the rights of their fellow students and District employees and to ensure an atmosphere free from all forms of unlawful harassment.

-The Principal shall be responsible to complete the following duties when receiving a complaint of unlawful harassment in addition to following the Complaint Procedure as outlined in No. 248-249AR:
+The Principal or designee shall be responsible to promptly complete the following duties when receiving a complaint of unlawful harassment in addition to following the Complaint Procedure as outlined in Policies 103, 103.1, and 104: